Caranzalem

-The Caranzalem Beach is located at a distance of about 5 km. from the center of Panaji by Miramar and Caranzalem.
+The neighborhood has a beach of the same name, the Caranzalem Beach, which is located at a distance of about 5 km. from the center of Panaji by Miramar and Caranzalem.
 The beach is 3.5 km long which has stretches of white sand and clear water.
 The beach is considered safe for swimming.

 There are water sport facilities available and many hotels, restaurants and shacks in the area which serve Goan food and drinks.